- Contemporary society mistakenly identifies character as personality.

 The relation between virtue ethics and moral virtue is so well established in existing literature that no further explanation is required here, and no examination of warrant can strengthen or dilute it (see “A Virtue Ethics Primer”).
-But it seems necessary to trace the historical reasons why the very concept of moral virtue is a nonstarter in the current culture, one that has only the vaguest notion of the meaning of either morality or virtue.
+But it seems necessary to trace the historical reasons why the very concept of moral virtue is a nonstarter in the current climate, one that has only the vaguest notion of the meaning of either morality or virtue.
 In contradistinction, virtue ethics sees moral virtue as something quite explicit and necessary: the lifelong process of habituating one’s preference for real over apparent goods, an effort that reason must arbitrate and will must sustain (see “Needs Anchor Morality”).
-Reason must distinguish between desires and needs and will must discern whether contexts demand commitment or compromise.
+Reason must distinguish between desires and needs and must discern whether contexts demand commitment or compromise while will must compel consistency of effort.
 Character is to virtue ethics what personality is to contemporary culture: the writing of experience upon identity.
 The difference involves the intentionality of that process.

 Conscious construction of character was central to the efforts of classical moralists.
 Both the Stoics and the Aristotelian ethicists thought it the fulcrum and lever of the good life.
 Even the Epicureans, notorious as careening hedonists, thought it well worth the effort to discover and cultivate virtue.
 In sum, the classical view consisted of a reasoned constraint of desire and a patient fealty to fate, all built upon a continuing analysis of experience.

 The task assumed a different tenor during the long dominance of the various gnostic disciples of received virtue, including the religious absolutists of the medieval era.
 If good character is either an unearned gift deriving from faith or fatally polluted by sin, the means to negotiate its reception must change as must the moral agency that supervises it.
-If the wages of original sin are defective natures, then the cure could only be prescribed from above.
+If the wages of original sin are defective natures, then the cure could only be prescribed from above and interpreted by the stewards of divine authority.
 Even the revival of Aristotle that supercharged the birth of the Renaissance could not fully resurrect what became known as the “natural virtues,” clearly considered inferior to the supernatural ones.

-Such nonsense could hardly escape the bothersome intrusion of reality, and so Romanticism was tempered after a generation with a critique that attempted the impossible: a reconciliation of populist Romanticism with Enlightenment notions of progress and reason.
-This unctuous emulsion was Victorianism (see “The Victorian Rift”).
-Its effort to domesticate emotion and to both enshrine and emasculate intuition in service to a modulated reason framed every cultural pursuit, but its view of character was complicated by a bipolar approach to authority.
-It seemed apparent that Romanticism had utterly rejected the commands of authority in any of its forms: religious, civic, or moral.
+Such a fancy could hardly escape the bothersome intrusion of reality, and so Romanticism was tempered after a generation with a critique that attempted the impossible: a reconciliation of populist Romanticism with Enlightenment notions of progress and reason then emerging as empirical science.
+The unctuous emulsion that poured forth into bourgeois consciousness was Victorianism (see “The Victorian Rift”).
+Its effort to domesticate emotion and to enshrine intuition in service while yoking it to a modulated reason framed every cultural pursuit, but its view of character was complicated by a bipolar approach to authority.
+Romanticism had utterly rejected the commands of authority of any stripe: religious, civic, or moral.
 And reasoned experience had formed the summum bonum of the post-Reformation mind disgusted with the inability of authority to resolve disputes in the public sphere (see “Modernism’s Midwives”).
-This transfer of agency from above to the mind of the individual should have produced in time a means of analysis that might identify true goods and the habits of mind to procure them, but the oil-and-water mood of Victorianism produced something quite different: a stultification of virtue that attempted to submit its development to the purview of authority.
+This transfer of agency from God’s will to the mind of the individual should have produced in time a means of analysis that might identify true goods and the habits of mind to procure them, but the oil-and-water mood of Victorianism produced something quite different: a stultification of virtue that attempted to submit its development to the purview of authority.
 One only need read the poetry of Tennyson, the fiction of Tolstoy, or the popular newspapers of the second half of the nineteenth century to see how Victorianism domesticated Romanticism in service to authority, and also to see how absolutely archaic such an effort appears to us today.
-Duty, Honor, Womanhood, Valor, Nation: these capitalized abstractions became as solid as stone to Victorians exposed to a rearguard effort to link the gnostic certainties of emotion to the traditional power of institutions in violation of every Romantic tenet and every rational categorization.
-In terms of warrant, it was worth the ridicule its children would heap upon it.
+Duty, Honor, Womanhood, Valor, Nation: these capitalized abstractions became as solid as the neo-Gothic monuments Victorians erected, all dedicated to the rearguard effort to link the gnostic certainties of emotion to the traditional power of institutions in violation of every Romantic tenet and all reason.
+In terms of warrant, it was worth the ridicule its postmodern heirs would heap upon it.
 In truth, it is hard to discern whether Derrida hated it more than Byron would have.
 Our culture finds it as antiquated as puttees and leeches.
 All the king’s horses and all the whiskery old men could not put authority together again, could not return moral agency to its commands, and therefore could not institutionalize the development of character.

 I wish to advance a full-throated support of that conception, not only as a reply to postmodernism but also as a defense of modernism against appeals to authority.
 If we are to see the human person as malleable but also self-directed, the product of her own moral agency applied to experience, we must also consider her to be by definition more than the passive product of external environment, else what is agency but programming?
-If we reject the determinism that frames the natural sciences in favor of uniquely human freedom, how can we reject the responsibility for choices that freedom allows (see “The Determinism Problem“)?
+If we reject the determinism that frames the natural sciences in favor of a felt human freedom, how can we reject the responsibility for choices that freedom allows (see “The Determinism Problem“)?
 If we reject that freedom in favor of postmodernist identity theory, why do we spend our waking moments pondering choice and exercising what we stubbornly call “preference”?
-But freedom and responsibility are only one antinomy of postmodernism.
+But freedom and responsibility are only one antinomy of postmodernists.
 In devoting thousands of pages to persuading their readers of the correctness of their arguments, they commit the same offense against reason that their progenitor Marx did: they contradict the suppositions of their own theses by submitting them to the rational approval of their readers.
 If the dialectic is truly inevitable and world revolution truly the result of impersonal economic forces, why write Das Kapital?
 Why attempt to convince the spring tide to rise or the winter sun to set?
-If character is truly the product of culture, why articulate the process you think responsible?
-Why seek to sway it?
 Why devote thousands of pages to events you think to be as inevitable as erosion?
 And if morality is merely an emotive expression of arbitrary favoritism, why should law and custom pretend to hold persons to some common standard of proper behavior or punish those who violate that standard?
 Postmodernism mocks the possibility of justice by the same arguments by which it appeals to it.
-Every appeal to universal human reason is also its enshrinement (see “The Tyranny of Rationality”).
+Every argument against universal human reason is also an appeal to it (see “The Tyranny of Rationality”).
 Postmodernism refutes its assumptions with every truth and goodness claim, which may explain why its history is one of endless dispute, fracturing theories, and a pseudo-religious demand for orthodoxy.
 I am reminded of Freud’s distribution of club rings to his acolytes and the wholesale conversions of the Structuralists to post-Structuralism and then to the fantasyland of deconstructionism (see “One Postmodern Sentence”).
 By their own lights, their paradigms must be culturally determined or subjectively preferred, must be as pliable and distorted by semiotics as the grand narratives they oppose, must be propounded with irony, understood through the lens of cultural bias, and defended through the aporias of defective reasoning and self-interest.
 Postmodernists wage a war on universal reasoning by means of classical rhetoric and argue for the primacy of culture and private experience in language that demonstrates the capability of their champions to conceptualize notions that explicitly reject their contentions.
 Most damaging to their case is the argumentative tenor of their ever-shifting theses.
 To what faculty in their readers do such arguments appeal if not the very rational agency they contend to be dictated by subculture and tribe?
 And what are we to make of the success of their arguments other than that this agency is universally distributed in denial of all claims to the determinative nature of culture or the formative influence of environment on persons’ minds?
 Isn’t the freedom to be rationally convinced firmly demonstrated by the presentation of argument?
-Isn’t it equally demonstrated by the freedom to construct it?
+Isn’t it equally demonstrated by the freedom to accept it?